Table of Contents

 Asset-Based Loan

-Applying for E-commerce Financing
+Applying for E-Commerce Financing

 Finding Out Which Kind of Loan You Want

-To determine which type of e-commerce financing is the right fit, first consider whether your business needs money up front with a fixed term or more flexible access through a line of credit.
+To determine which type of e-commerce financing is the right fit, first consider whether your business needs money upfront with a fixed term or more flexible access through a line of credit.

-A line of credit is helpful for online merchants that anticipate a dip in sales at specific times of year.
+A line of credit is helpful for online merchants who anticipate a dip in sales at specific times of the year.
 For one-time larger expenses, consider a fixed-term loan.

 Next, you’ll want to look at your qualifications as a borrower, which will impact your options.
 Lenders typically have guidelines when it comes to credit scores, time in business, and annual revenues.
-If you have solid credit and strong financials, you may be able to qualify for a low interest SBA or bank term loan.
+If you have solid credit and strong financials, you may be able to qualify for a low-interest SBA or bank term loan.
 If you’re just starting out or don’t have strong personal or business credit, you may want to look into a short-term loan from an online lender, inventory financing, invoice factoring, trade credit, or an equipment loan.

 How Much of a Loan Do You Need?